we believe it is important to...

 know the different cloud providers to offer the best containerization, orchestration, APIs, routing and automation software

-be comfortable with pricing, contracts, terms, scaling need and management so that costs don’t get out of hand
+be comfortable with pricing, contracts, terms, scaling requirements, and management so that costs don’t get out of hand

 consider infrastructure as code and automate provisioning